matwerber1/dynamodb-python-query-speed-test/README.md

 * If --seed is specified, you must also specify the --columns attribute.
 * --columns value of "one" will create a single 144 random character field in addition to the hash and sort key.
 * --columns value of "many" will create a 24 fields of 6 random characters each (144 chars total) in addition to the hash and sort key.
+* You can run this script against the AWS-managed DynamoDB service or DynamoDB local

 # Example results